agoel11/KEYS2023/docs/litsearch.md

     4. TK-Loss simply replaces the conventional video mask losses in supervising video mask generation.
 To further enforce temporal consistency through the video clip, TK-Loss is employed in a cyclic manner instead of using dense frame-wise connections.
 This greatly reduces memory cost with negligible performance drop. ![image](https://github.com/agoel11/KEYS2023/assets/81878922/9c828018-2e73-495c-af10-8cf47769216f)
     5. MaskFreeVIS achieves competitive VIS performance without using any video masks or even image mask labels on all datasets.
 Validated on various methods and backbones, MaskFreeVIS achieves 91.25% performance of its fully supervised counterparts, even outperforming a few recent fully-supervised methods on the popular YTVIS benchmark.
 ![image](https://github.com/agoel11/KEYS2023/assets/81878922/f4397575-b1ec-4391-9a01-f75b07016ad1)    ![image](https://github.com/agoel11/KEYS2023/assets/81878922/0d8cc43a-678f-4189-a759-3ae10c4c7f3c) ![image](https://github.com/agoel11/KEYS2023/assets/81878922/1edd17e0-cdcf-4653-95bf-2241903d6b18)

+###YOLO8:
+1. Ultralytics YOLOv8 is the latest version of the acclaimed real-time object detection and image segmentation model.
+YOLOv8 is built on cutting-edge advancements in deep learning and computer vision, offering unparalleled performance in terms of speed and accuracy.
+Its streamlined design makes it suitable for various applications and easily adaptable to different hardware platforms, from edge devices to cloud APIs.
+2. Using YOLOv8 is as simple as installing `ultralytics` with pip and get it up and running in minutes.
+YOLOv8 helps you predict new images and videos.
+You can also train a new YOLOv8 model on your own custom dataset or use a pre-trained model.
+YOLOv8 also provides tasks like segment, classify, pose and track.
+3. YOLO's History:
+    1. YOLO (You Only Look Once), a popular object detection and image segmentation model, was developed by Joseph Redmon and Ali Farhadi at the University of Washington.
+Launched in 2015, YOLO quickly gained popularity for its high speed and accuracy.
+    2. YOLOv2, released in 2016, improved the original model by incorporating batch normalization, anchor boxes, and dimension clusters.
+    3. YOLOv3, launched in 2018, further enhanced the model's performance using a more efficient backbone network, multiple anchors and spatial pyramid pooling.
+    4. YOLOv4 was released in 2020, introducing innovations like Mosaic data augmentation, a new anchor-free detection head, and a new loss function.
+    5. YOLOv5 further improved the model's performance and added new features such as hyperparameter optimization, integrated experiment tracking and automatic export to popular export formats.
+    6. YOLOv6 was open-sourced by Meituan in 2022 and is in use in many of the company's autonomous delivery robots.
+    7. YOLOv7 added additional tasks such as pose estimation on the COCO keypoints dataset.
+    8. YOLOv8 is the latest version of YOLO by Ultralytics.
+As a cutting-edge, state-of-the-art (SOTA) model, YOLOv8 builds on the success of previous versions, introducing new features and improvements for enhanced performance, flexibility, and efficiency.
+YOLOv8 supports a full range of vision AI tasks, including detection, segmentation, pose estimation, tracking, and classification.
+This versatility allows users to leverage YOLOv8's capabilities across diverse applications and domains.

 ##Matrix & Comparison